pleasemarkdarkly/adotcorporation/README.md

 ## Bonus

-The above platform also encodes mp3.
-The encoder is symetical to decode.
+The above platform also encodes mp3 using the ARM7 inside 72MHz.

 ## A DOT Corporation